ionic-team/capacitor-site/docs-md/basics/running-your-app.md

 ## Progressive Web App

-Capacitor has a tiny development web server for simple testing, but generally you'll run your web app using your framework of choice's server tools.
+Capacitor has a tiny development web server for local testing, but it's recommended to run your web app using your framework of choice's server tools.

 ```bash